-1 in removal proceedings under 8 U.S.C. § 1229a pursuant to 8 2 U.S.C. § 1225(b)(2); 3 d.
-Follow other removal procedures with respect to noncitizens 4 suspected of being inadmissible on terrorism or related security 5 grounds pursuant to 8 U.S.C. § 1225(c); or Accept from the noncitizen a voluntary (i.e., non-coerced) 6 e.
-7 withdrawal of her application for admission pursuant to 8 U.S.C. § 1225(a)(4) and 8 C.F.R. § 235.4.
-8 9 213.
-Defendants, through their officers, employees, and agents, act without 10 authority and in violation of the law when they directly deny an individual access to the U.S. asylum process at a POE.
-11 12 214.
-Defendants, through their officers, employees, and agents, act without 13 authority and in violation of the law when they constructively deny an individual's 14 access to the asylum process by unreasonably delaying their ability to present themselves at a POE.
-15 Moreover, Defendants' Turnback Policy is ultra vires.
-16 C. 17 Class Plaintiffs Are Entitled to Procedural Due Process Rights 18 Under the Fifth Amendment to the U.S. Constitution The Due Process Clause of the Fifth Amendment to the U.S. 19 20 Constitution prohibits the federal government from depriving any person of "life, 21 liberty, or property, without due process of law."
+1 c.
+Place "other" arriving noncitizens (i.e., those who are not 2 placed in expedited removal proceedings under 8 U.S.C.
+3 § 1225(b)(1)(A) and who are neither crewmen nor stowaways) 4 in removal proceedings under 8 U.S.C. § 1229a pursuant to 8 5 U.S.C. § 1225(b)(2); 6 d.
+Follow other removal procedures with respect to noncitizens 7 suspected of being inadmissible on terrorism or related security 8 grounds pursuant to 8 U.S.C. § 1225(c); or 9 e.
+Accept from the noncitizen a voluntary (i.e., non-coerced) 10 withdrawal of her application for admission pursuant to 8 11 U.S.C. § 1225(a)(4) and 8 C.F.R. § 235.4.
+12 222.
+222. Defendants, through their officers, employees, and agents, act without 13 authority and in violation of the law when they directly deny an individual access 14 to the U.S. asylum process at a POE.
+15 223.
+Defendants, through their officers, employees, and agents, act without 16 authority and in violation of the law when they constructively deny an individual's 17 access to the asylum process by unreasonably delaying their ability to present 18 themselves at a PO DE.
+19 224.
+Moreover, Defendants' Turnback Policy is ultra vires .
+20 C. Class Plaintiffs Are Entitled to Procedural Due Process Rights 21 Unde er the Fifth Amendment to the U.S. Constitution 22 225.
+The I Due Process Clause of the Fifth Amendment to the U.S. 23 Constitution prohibits the federal government from depriving any person of "life, 24 liberty, or property, without due process of law."
 U.S. Const.
 Amend.
-V. In 22 addition, where Congress has granted statutory rights and has directed an agency to 23 establish a procedure for providing such rights, the Constitution requires the 24 government to establish a fair procedure and to abide by that procedure.
-In the asylum context, U.S. law mandates that asylum seekers be provided with such 25 26 process.
-Multiple courts have recognized that such procedural rights are critical in 27 the asylum context and can result in life or death decisions, because applicants 28 wrongly denied asylum can be subject to death or other serious harm in their home countries.
+V. In 25 addition, where Congress has granted statutory rights and has directed an agency to 26 establish a procedure for providing such rights, the Constitution requires the 27 government to establish a fair procedure and to abide by that procedure.
+In the 28 asylum context, U.S. law mandates that asylum seekers be provided with such process.
+Multiple courts have recognized that such procedural rights are critical in the asylum context and can result in life or death decisions, because applicants wrongly denied asylum can be subject to death or other serious harm in their home countries.
 See, e.g., Marincas v.
 Lewis, 92 F.3d 195, 203 (3d Cir.
-1996) ("The basic procedural rights Congress intended to provide asylum applicants . . . are particularly important because an applicant erroneously denied asylum could be subject to death or persecution if forced to return to his or her home country.").
+1996) ("The basic procedural rights Congress intended to provide asylum applicants are particularly important because an applicant erroneously denied asylum could be subject to death or persecution if forced to return to his or her home country.").

-217. The INA and its implementing regulations provide Class Plaintiffs with the right to be processed at a POE and granted meaningful access to the asylum process.
+226. The INA and its implementing regulations provide Class Plaintiffs with the right to be processed at a POE and granted meaningful access to the asylum process.
 See, e.g., 8 U.S.C. §§ 1158(a)(1), 1225(a)(3), 1225(b)(1)(A)(ii), 1225(b)(1)(B), 1225(b)(2).
 By systematically turning away asylum seekers presenting themselves at POEs along the U.S.-Mexico border or unreasonably delaying their inspections-and thus directly or constructively denying them access to the asylum process, Defendants have failed to comply with the due process procedures for processing asylum seekers under the INA and its implementing regulations.